 As the economy across the country continues to recover from the COVID-19 pandemic, the New York State Legislature is working to implement new employment protections.
-On April 21, portions of the NY HERO Act, which implements new workplace health and safety protections to prevent occupational exposure to airborne infectious disease were signed.
+On April 21st, 2021, portions of the NY HERO Act were signed, implementing new workplace health and safety protections to prevent occupational exposure to airborne infectious diseases.

 In addition, the legislature is also working to implement two additional bills–one which would ban “no-rehire clauses” and “no-poach agreements.”
 Brown Kwon & Lam explains what this means for New York employees.